project-faros/faros.dev/source/architecture.rst

 run Red Hat CoreOS.
 OpenShift Data Foundations is used to provide a redundant Ceph cluster that will make object, file, and block storage available to the containers.

+Optionally, a virtual machine can be created on the bastion node and added to the cluster as an application node.
+This allows the resources on the bastion node to be used for the cluster.
+Disks, PCI devices, cores, and RAM on the bastion node can be made available to the cluster in this way.

 Bastion node detail
 -------------------